kevL/yata/ReadMe.txt

 4. the DifferDialog will appear.
 It lists any differences between col headers and row counts.
-Additionally a Goto button in the lower left corner of the dialog can be used to cycle through cell texts that are different between the two tables (key Shift to goto previous).
-Note that closing the DifferDialog with its Okay button (or its Close icon or the [Esc] key) does not reset diffs; the tables will still be sync'd and the backgrounds of any diff'd cells will still be colored teal unless reset by either the Reset button or via the tab menu.
+Additionally a Goto button in the lower left corner of the dialog can be used to cycle through cell texts that are different between the two tables (key Shift to goto previous, key Control to retain focus on the dialog).
+Note that closing the dialog with its Okay button (or its Close icon or the [Esc] key) does not reset diffs; the tables will still be sync'd and the backgrounds of any diff'd cells will still be colored teal unless cleared either by the Reset button or via the tab context.

 A right-click on a diffed cell shows a popup with several operations including these two: